hareshchander/Renewable-Integration-Assistant/README.md

 # Renewable Integration Optimization Assistant

-This is a simple web app to optimize power dispatch from renewable sources (solar, wind) and the grid to meet a specified load demand while minimizing grid power usage.
+This is an app to optimize power dispatch from renewable sources (solar, wind) and the grid to meet a specified load demand while minimizing grid power usage.

-... rest of your README content ...